 You can specify which payment gateway you wish to use for different kinds of online payments.
 For example, you may use Authorize.net for bookstore, but you want tuition, fees, and donations to go through your Stripe account.
 Or you may want to specify different gateways for different campuses.

 eChecks are not available for use in Bookstore or to pay application fees. eChecks are best suited for larger transactions between trusted parties (for example, an enrolled student paying tuition) and Bookstore and application fee transactions can be A) quite small and B) involve payers with whom you have no relationship.
+Remember that recurring payments and donations only work with Stripe or Authorize.net—they do not work with external checkouts like PayPal!

 The uses for your payment gateways are Tuition & Fees, Application Fees, Bookstore, and Donations.
 You should seldom have any need to change these uses.
 To change the uses: